Skip to Content

 Photo credit: The Lake Louise Ski Resort & Summer Gondola

-Located just outside of Lake Louise Village on the opposite side of the highway, Lake Louise Ski Resort is one of the largest ski resorts in North America.
+Located just outside of Lake Louise Village on the opposite side of the highway, the Lake Louise Ski Resort is one of the largest ski resorts in North America.
 It’s the perfect place to stay, especially if you’re visiting Lake Louise in the winter.

 The ski resort has access to four mountains with 160 runs.
 It’s the BEST place for skiing and winter fun, with gentle slopes for beginners and wide-open bowls for more experienced athletes.
 Plus, the snow lasts here from the first week of November until the beginning of May!
-This full winter experience tour takes in Marble Canyon, the Ice Sculpture Art Festival at Lake Louise, and more!
-It departs from Banff (or Calgary).

-In the summer, one of the best things to do in Lake Louise is to take the Lake Louise Sightseeing Gondola up the ski hill to enjoy a spectacular view without hiking up the mountain.
-This is one of the gondolas around Banff that passes over an area known to have grizzly bears, and it’s quite common to spot a few on your ride up!
-At the top, there’s the great Whitehorn Bistro to have a meal with a view of the mountains.
-It’s easily one of the best restaurants in Lake Louise!
+One of the best things to do in Lake Louise in summer is to take the Lake Louise Sightseeing Gondola up the ski hill to enjoy a spectacular view without hiking up the mountain.
+This is one of the gondolas around Banff that passes over an area known to have grizzly bears, and it’s not uncommon to spot a few on your ride up!
+Tickets cost $63 CAD per adult and can be reserved online in advance here.

 9. Moraine Lake